 Net income for the year ended December 31, 2004 was \$12.1 million, or \$0.96 per share basic and diluted share, as compared to \$12.2 million, or \$0.98 per basic share and \$0.97 per diluted share for 2003, a decrease of \$0.1 million or 1%.
 Our net income for 2004 was reduced by several significant impairment and other charges totaling approximately \$4.0 million that were recorded in the third and fourth quarters of 2004.
 The impact of these charges was partly offset by some large carrier settlements we recognized on a cash basis and a foreign exchange gain, which together increased 2004 net income by approximately \$1.2 million.
-In addition to the foreign exchange gain stemming from the revaluation of our Guyana dollar assets and liabilities, the decline in the value of the Guyana dollar in 2004 also reduced the U.S. dollar value of many Guyana expenses, offset by some price inflation in local currency terms.
+In addition to the foreign exchange gain stemming from the revaluation of our Guyana dollar assets and liabilities, the decline in the value of the Guyana dollar in 2004 also reduced the U.S. dollar value of our non-international revenue in Guyana while at the same time reducing the U.S. dollar value of many Guyana expenses, offset by some price inflation in local currency terms.